-As the saying goes, if you want to make a gorgeous dessert, sometimes you’ve got to break a few cakes…well, something like that.
+If you want to make a gorgeous dessert, sometimes you’ve got to break a few cakes and make cake scraps.

 All cake artists know that making beautiful cakes almost always results in leftover scraps that often just get tossed away.
-And then, of course, there’s leftover cake and cupcakes that get thrown out when they’re on the verge of going stale.
-But all that delicious cake doesn’t have to go to waste.
+All that delicious cake doesn’t have to go to waste.

 Fortunately, there are hundreds of great recipes out there that let you put those cake cast-offs to good use.
-Here are just 9 delicious ways to put cake scraps to use.
+Here are just 9 easy recipes using leftover cake scraps.

-This is a very clever idea that will help you put multiple leftover ingredients to use in your home kitchen or bakery business.
-Create individual parfaits (or trifles if you want to be a little fancier) using cake crumbs, pudding, yogurt, ice cream, fruit, chocolate chips or anything else you have lying around.
-Use clear cups to layer the cake crumbles and your other add-ins for a dessert that’s resourceful, beautiful and delectable.
+A very clever idea that will help you put multiple leftover ingredients to use in your home kitchen or bakery.
+Create individual parfaits using cake crumbs, pudding, yogurt, ice cream, fruit, and chocolate chips.
+Use clear cups to layer the cake crumbles and your other add-ins for a dessert that’s resourceful, beautiful, and delectable.

 What better way to use leftover cake than by adding it to more cake?
 Get a unique look by frosting your cake (or cupcakes) as usual with buttercream or ganache, and then covering the whole thing with a thin layer of cake crumbs.
 Or use crumbs in different colors to create designs or words on the top of the cake.